top of page

 Emily is working toward her LCSW and is under the supervision of Sarah Haberbosch, LCSW-C, a board approved supervisor.

-Dr. Tyler Betz
+Dr. Tyler Betz, LCSW-C

 Dr. Tyler Betz, LCSW-C is an experienced clinical social worker with over 20 years of experience working with individuals and families.
 Dr. Betz’s current employment is with the United States Department of Veterans Affairs, where he serves as Suicide Prevention Specialist.
 Dr. Betz also works for the University of Maryland Medical System (UMMS) where he conducts clinical evaluations of individuals who present to the Emergency Department who are in psychiatric crisis.
 He is on faculty at Simmons University and teaches in the MSW program.
 Dr. Betz provides mental health interventions as part of the Worcester County Health Department’s Crisis Response Team (CRT).
 As part of the CRT team, he provides clinical interventions in the community as an adjunct to law enforcement.
 He has worked in the field alongside law enforcement for more than 10 years including the Worcester County Sheriff’s office, Ocean City Police Department, Berlin Police Department, and other law enforcement agencies on the eastern shore of Maryland.